lteresah/AMLS-GraphDatabase/Stage2/README.md

 ### 2.2.2: Using Neo4j Workshop to generate the CYPHER script

-The next thing I did was figure out how to import my database using CYPHER code instead of Neo4j Workshop's Import Tab.
-It is highly recommended that you spend some time exploring the language yourself, as there is no good way to impart to you all the knowledge I gained scouring the [CYPHER documentation](https://neo4j.com/docs/cypher-manual/current/introduction/).
+The next thing I did was figure out how to import my data using CYPHER code instead of Neo4j Workshop's Import Tab.
+It is highly recommended that you spend some time exploring the language yourself, as there is no good way for me to impart to you all the knowledge I gained scouring the [CYPHER documentation](https://neo4j.com/docs/cypher-manual/current/introduction/).
 However, a good way to start is to take advantage of the "Generate Cypher Script" option in Neo4j Workshop's Import Tab to generate a script for the database you created.

 <p align="center">
 <img width="1000" alt="GenerateCypher" src="https://github.com/lteresah/AMLS-GraphDatabase/assets/165841286/3cde4740-2f65-4181-9a81-0038ad9e1056">
 </p>

-Again, this method only allows me to recreate the part of the database that I was able to implement using Neo4j Workshop, and it does _not_ immediately run when copied and pasted into the Neo4j Browser.
+Again, this method only allowed me to recreate the part of the database that I was able to implement using Neo4j Workshop, and it does _not_ immediately run when copied and pasted into the Neo4j Browser.

 The following modifications are required in order to make the generated code run in Neo4j Browser: